The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 A substitute check is legally the same as the original check if it accurately represents the information on the original check and includes the following statement: "This is a legal copy of your check.
 You can use it the same way you would use the original check."
 The substitute check must also have been handled by a bank.

 The period of time and the interest rate arranged between creditor and debtor to repay a loan.
-See also Terms.
+See related question Terms.

 A general term that covers all types of accounts in a trust department, such as estates, guardianships, and agencies.
-See also General Trust Accounts.
+See related question General Trust Accounts.

 A person or institution that manages trust accounts.
-See also General Trust Accounts.
+See related question General Trust Accounts.

 The Truth in Lending Act is a Federal law that requires lenders to provide standardized information so that borrowers can compare loan terms.
 In general, lenders must provide information on